TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/sql-geodr-migratefromgermantopublic.md

 ## **Recommended Steps**

 The best method for migrating your database depends on the database size and availability requirements.
-Smaller databases can be migrated during a downtime window by exporting to a .bacpac file and then importing the .bacpac to the new server.
+Smaller databases can be migrated during a downtime window by exporting to a `.bacpac` file and then importing the `.bacpac` to the new server.
 Larger databases, or scenarios where you must minimize downtime, are best migrated using active geo-replication.

-Establishing a geo-replication link from the Azure Germany cloud to a server on Azure Global (public cloud) requires that you add allow list each target subscription.
+Establishing a geo-replication link from the Azure Germany cloud to a server on Azure Global (public cloud) requires that you add an allow list request for each target subscription.
 Allow list requests must be submitted from the Azure Germany (source) subscription.
-If you are replicating the databases to different target subscriptions you can enter multiple subscriptions in a single request.
-You will be prompted to enter the desired target, subscription ID(s) on the next (Details) tab.
+If you are replicating the databases to different target subscriptions, enter the multiple subscriptions in a single request.
+You will be prompted to enter the desired target subscription ID(s) on the **Details** tab.
 The allow listing will be done for unique subscription pairs.

 The following is the example of unique subscription pairs for migrating databases to  one  target subscription.